rudeyak/texts/fido4u.md

 - **Investments (Fidelity)**
   1. Open your account [Security](https://digital.fidelity.com/ftgw/digital/security/dashboard/view) page.
-  2. Scroll down to **Multi-factor authentication at login** and enable the `Add a security step to your login` feature
+  2. Scroll down to **Multi-factor authentication at login** and enable the "Add a security step to your login" feature
-  3. In your Fidelity app on your smartphone, tap your profile icon in the upper right, scroll down to **Security** (under `Settings`), and ensure that the **Biometric login** function is enabled (if not, the app will walk you through the process).
+  3. In your Fidelity app on your smartphone, tap your profile icon in the upper right, scroll down to **Security** (under "Settings"), and ensure that the **Biometric login** function is enabled (if not, the app will walk you through the process).

 Paying attention to detail: invalidate old sessions!